taeyo/AzureDev/AzureSQLDBVerticallyScale/README.md

 This runbook enables one to scale (up or down) an Azure SQL Database on a schedule using Azure Automation.

-You can also check the script on [https://gallery.technet.microsoft.com/scriptcenter/Azure-SQL-Database-e957354f#content](https://gallery.technet.microsoft.com/scriptcenter/Azure-SQL-Database-e957354f#content) but, It seems to not be working on current Azure portal(V2).
+You can also check the script on [https://gallery.technet.microsoft.com/scriptcenter/Azure-SQL-Database-e957354f#content](https://gallery.technet.microsoft.com/scriptcenter/Azure-SQL-Database-e957354f#content) but, unfortunately It seems to not be working well on current Azure portal(V2).

-This script will work!!! :)

 ```powershell
 workflow Set-AzureRmSqlDatabaseTier